How to Be a Bartender or Server and Make Bank

 Dealing With Those Customers

 Ah, yes.
 Difficult customers are the bane of every server’s existence.
-They are the ones who, no matter how many hoops you jump through, will complain about the food, their table, and most importantly, you.
+They are the ones who, no matter how many hoops you jump through, will complain about the food, their table, and most important, you.
 They met you five minutes ago when the host sat them, but they hate you now for some reason.
 What can you do?

 Kill them with kindness.
-Be so over-the-top, toothachingly sweet that they’ll crashing from a sugar overload.
+Be so over-the-top, toothachingly sweet that they’ll crash from a sugar overload.
 It will make them falter.
 They want to see you upset by their words.
 Don’t give them the satisfaction.

 Get them a new drink.
 Reheat their “cold” dish.
 Do everything in your power to grant their ridiculous requests, and all with a smile on your face.
 Chances are, the rest of the table is mortified to be with this person and will commend you for keeping your cool in the form of an extra few bucks at the end of the meal.